Rebecca–Love of People

 What are your core values?
 Share them with us on our website and on our Facebook page.

-In friendship and collaboration,
+In friendship and collaboration, Rebecca and Gioia

-Look at our list of values-which ones are most intrinsic to you and what you believe in?
+Look at our list of values–which ones are most intrinsic to you and what you believe in?
 Make a collage of people who embody those characteristics and place yourself among them.
-Post your image her and on our Facebook page!
+Post your image on our Facebook page!